Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 Mindfulness

 Researchers from Florida State University published a study on the effects of doing informal Mindfulness practice while washing the dishes.
-The group which practiced Mindfulness reported greater positive affect, decreases in negative affect, and increased awareness.
+The group that practiced Mindfulness reported greater positive affect, decreases in negative affect, and increased awareness.

 ‘While washing the dishes, one should only be washing the dishes… The fact that I am standing here and washing is a wondrous reality.
-I’m being completely myself, following my breath, conscious of my presence and conscious of my thoughts and actions.’
+I’m being completely myself, following my breath, conscious of my presence, and conscious of my thoughts and actions.’

 So next time you need to wash the dishes, don’t bring your baggage to the sink.
 Instead, try some Mindfulness practice and turn your chores into a free therapy session!